 Large Intestinal Roundworms, Ascaridia, Nematodes

-Ascaridiasis is the infestation of Ascaridia galli in the intestines of ducks and other waterfowl.
+Ascaridia galli (roundworms) in the intestines of ducks and other waterfowl.
 A. galli are large roundworms that can infect all species of birds but are found most commonly in domestic fowl such as chicken and sometimes turkey, geese, guinea fowls and ducks.
 A. galli are the largest nematode found in birds and can be found worldwide.

 Free range or backyard waterfowl are commonly infected with A. galli.
 The parasite is transmitted to birds by ingesting different vector species that are carrying A. galli eggs (such as earthworms), feed or water contaminated by bird feces, or A. galli eggs from contaminated soil.